ManishNegi963/Git-GitHub-interview-questions/Interview-questions.md

   Git: Git is version control system where it allows to track changes in the code over time.

-- How to track any director and initialize git?
+- How to track any directory and initialize empty git repository?

       git init